digitalocean/terraform-provider-digitalocean/docs/data-sources/app.md

   - `opensearch` - OpenSearch configuration
     - `endpoint` - OpenSearch API Endpoint.
 Only HTTPS is supported.
 Format: https://<host>:<port>.
     - `basic_auth` - OpenSearch basic auth
+        - `user` - Username to authenticate with.
+Only required when endpoint is set.
+Defaults to doadmin when cluster_name is set.
+        - `password` - Password for user defined in User.
+Is required when endpoint is set.
+Cannot be set if using a DigitalOcean DBaaS OpenSearch cluster.
     - `index_name` - The index name to use for the logs.
 If not set, the default index name is \"logs\".
     -`cluster_name` - The name of a DigitalOcean DBaaS OpenSearch cluster to use as a log forwarding destination.
 Cannot be specified if endpoint is also specified.